 Hiding Users on the Lock Screen

-Posted in Windows 10, Windows 8 by Steve Sinchak
+Posted January 2015 by Steve Sinchak

 One of the features on the lock screen in Windows 8 and Windows 10 is a list of all the user accounts on the computer.
 But what if you created an account for running a service or have a secret administrator account you don’t want to expose to everyone on the lock screen?
 With the help of a simple registry tweak, you can hide specific users from appearing on the lock screen.